Council tax charges 2014-15

 For information on how property is valued for council tax purposes and for valuation matters please go to the The Valuation Office Agency website.

-Reductions for people living alone
+Discounts for people living alone

 Single person discount form

-Reductions for people with disabilities
+Discounts for people with disabilities

 - extra space to allow a wheelchair to be used